jasonlewis/laravel-recaptcha/README.md

 ~~~~

 reCATPCHA registers a validation rule (validate_recaptcha) to your custom validators in its **start.php** file.
+reCATPCHA also registers a HTML macro to your custom macros in its **start.php** file.

 ## Usage
 This bundle is designed to be used with Laravels validator but it can just as easily be used as a standalone class.